pierre-cm/galbe/docs/concepts/schemas.md

 # Schemas

 Galbe provides a custom Schema Type processor that offers type safety, data parsing, and validation.
-The use of Schemas highly simplifies request input validation and automatic error handling.
-Additionally, it enhances the developer experience by inferring static TypeScript types from schema definitions.
+Using Schemas greatly simplifies request input validation and automatic error handling.
+It also enhances the developer experience by inferring static TypeScript types from schema definitions.

 ## Schema Types